ripe-tech/ripe-sdk/README.md

 ```

 ## Getters
-If you need to explicitly retrieve the product's customization information you can use the following methods: `getPrice`, `getCombinations`, `getDefaults`.
+If you need to explicitly retrieve the product's customization information you can use the following methods:
+    - `getPrice`: to get the product's pricing information.
+    - `getCombinations`: to get all the the available customization options for products.
+    - `getDefaults`: to get the product's default customization.

 ```javascript
 ripe.getPrice(function(value) {
     var price = document.getElementById("price");